 (if a server) support searching by the _profile parameter for the declared profiles

-Beyond these requirements, a producer of resources SHOULD ensure that any data that would reasonably be expected to conform to the declared profiles SHOULD be published in this form.
+Beyond these requirements, a producer of resources SHOULD ensure that any resource that would reasonably be expected to conform to the declared profiles SHOULD be published in this form.

 DSTU Note: there are many uninvestigated issues associated with this use of profiles.
 HL7 is actively seeking feedback from users who experiment in this area, and users should be prepared for changes to features and obligations in this area in the future.